Charleston, South Carolina: Metropolitan statistical area

-The traditional parish system persisted until the Reconstruction Era, when counties were imposed.
+The traditional parish system persisted until counties were established during the Reconstruction Era.
 Nevertheless, traditional parishes still exist in various capacities, mainly as public service districts.
-When the city of Charleston was formed, it was defined by the limits of the Parish of St. Philip and St. Michael, now also includes parts of St. James' Parish, St. George's Parish, St. Andrew's Parish, and St. John's Parish, although the last two are mostly still incorporated rural parishes.
+When the city of Charleston was formed, it was defined by the limits of the Parish of St. Philip and St. Michael, which now also includes parts of St. James' Parish, St. George's Parish, St. Andrew's Parish, and St. John's Parish.
+However, the last two are mostly still incorporated rural parishes.

 Demographics

 2020 census

-As of the 2020 United States census, there were 150,227 people, 58,902 households, and 31,780 families residing in the city.
+As of the 2020 census, there were 150,227 people, 58,902 households, and 31,780 families residing in the city.

+In 2023, of the 150,227 people in Charleston, about 134,996 of them lived in Charleston County, and 15,231 of them lived in Berkeley County.

 Language

-Given Charleston's high concentration of African Americans who spoke the Gullah language, a creole language that developed on the Sea Islands and in the Low Country, the local speech patterns were also influenced by this community.
-Today, Gullah is still spoken by many African American residents.
+Charleston historically had a large concentration of African Americans who spoke Gullah, a creole language that developed on the Sea Islands and in the Low Country, and local speech patterns were also influenced by this community.
+Today, Gullah is still spoken by some African-American residents.
 However, rapid development since 1980, especially on the surrounding Sea Islands, has attracted residents from outside the area and led to a decline in Gullah's prominence.

-The traditional educated Charleston accent has long been noted in the state and throughout the South.
+The traditional educated Charleston accent has long been noted throughout the state and South.
 It is typically heard in wealthy European American older people who trace their families back generations in the city.
 It has ingliding or monophthongal long mid-vowels, raises ay and aw in certain environments, and is nonrhotic.
 Sylvester Primer of the College of Charleston wrote about aspects of the local dialect in his late 19th-century works: "Charleston Provincialisms" (1887) and "The Huguenot Element in Charleston's Provincialisms", published in a German journal.
-He believed the accent was based on the English as it was spoken by the earliest settlers, therefore derived from Elizabethan England and preserved with modifications by Charleston speakers.
+He believed the accent was based on English, as the earliest settlers spoke it; therefore, it was derived from Elizabethan England and preserved with modifications by Charleston speakers.
 The disappearing "Charleston accent" spoken mainly by older natives is still noted in the local pronunciation of the city's name.
 Many Charleston natives ignore the 'r' and elongate the first vowel, pronouncing the name as "Chalston".